MySQL's query cache handles the issue of sending the same query over and over to MySQL. If the query cache is enabled,

 - The query strings must be absolutely identical to use the cache.
 Whitespace and case sensitivity matter.

 - Non-deterministic queries (those that can return different results each time they are run) cannot be cached.
 For this reason, replace non-deterministic functions with constant data wherever possible.
-For
+For example, change:

 WHERE field < CURRENT_DATE()